 TIME: Arrive at WNDC by 10:00 am.
 Walk to Pen Arts (17th and N St. NW), then to General Federation (1734 N St. NW).
 Optional lunch at 12:3o pm, Iron Gate Restaurant (separate purchase).

 EVENT TYPE: Tours & Lunch

-(Image above, right) GFWC Headquarters: Retired Rear Admiral William Radford built this grand home in 1875, and it later housed other notable figures.
+(image above, right) GFWC Headquarters: Retired Rear Admiral William Radford built this grand home in 1875.
 The main rooms are exquisitely decorated in the fashion of the last owners, John and Grace Hoffman White, who bought the home in 1908.
-They sold it to the General Federation of Women’s Clubs in 1922 as their headquarters.
-They installed a small elevator (still operable after 95 years!).
+They sold it to the General Federation of Women’s Clubs in 1922.
 A solarium off the living room overlooks the former carriage house, which GFWC leases to the Iron Gate Restaurant.
 The mansion was designated a National Historic Landmark in 1991.

 PRICE: Tour only, $15 Members; $20 Non-members